unalf/Washington-Lime-Mobility-Data/README.md

-# washingtondc_limedata
+# Scrape and Visuzalize Lime Mobility Data from Washington DC

-Lime Micromobility (including Jump bikes) data from Washington DC Dockless Data API
+This notebook explains how to scrape data of Lime Mobility data from Dockless Data and Application Programming Interface (API).

+More information will be shared later.